viviaaan/binof/README.md

-# Convert an whole number to binary
+# Convert a whole number to binary

 Very small C program that converts whole numbers to their binary equivalent.